OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaAudioProcessingManager.rst

     Placeholder for optional manager that in future versions of the standard will hold various global audio processing parameters.

-     - May be instantiated once in any device.
+     - May be instantiated at most once in any device.

      - If instantiated, object number must be 9.